Nordic PhD Courses in Medical Imaging

 MedIm is working to promote collaboration in PhD training between the Nordic Countries.
 In a selected number of courses, MedIm will provide travel- and accommodation grants to participants to these courses.

-PhD Course in Celluar Imaging and 2nd Nordic Superresolution Workshop, University of Gothenburg, 28 March – 4 April 2014
+PhD Course in Celluar Imaging and 2nd Nordic Superresolution Workshop: Gothenburg, 28 March – 4 April 2014

 Turku PET Centre is one of the leading centres of PET research in Europe, situated in the city of Turku/Åbo, Finland.
-The centre offers a "PET BASICS-course" on 8-10 April 2013.
-The course is open to all qualified applicants, both from Finland and from abroad.
-MedIm is happy to provide a limited number of travel and accommodation grants to PhD Candidates employed at a Norwegian institution who are accepted as participants in this course.
-Please note that all questions regarding admission and course content should be directed to the organizers.
-Contact information can be found in the .pdf file below.
+The centre offered a "PET BASICS-course" (2 ECTS) on 8-10 April 2013.
+The course was open to all qualified applicants, both from Finland and from abroad.
+MedIm provided travel and accommodation grants to PhD Candidates employed at a Norwegian institution who were accepted as participants in this course.
+Read more.